 China’s Shenyang FC-31 Gyrfalcon project initially introduced over a decade ago, is now close to fruition.
 Although the FC-31 is yet to be unveiled, the jet, under different designations, is close to becoming China’s new carrier-based jet.

 Although exact capabilities remain largely classified, recent images show the FC-31 with redesigned engine housing, a new canopy, and many other intriguing upgrades.

 The Sukhoi Su-57 Felon is Russia’s first stealth aircraft.
 However, its development was slowed due to numerous problems and delays and, although initially planned to become operational years ago, it only exists in small quantities.

-In the coming years, the Su-57 is poised to receive a new, more powerful engine to further enhance its performance and various other upgrades, making the jet a vast improvement on the Su-27 concept.
-It is a heavy fighter with outstanding low-speed maneuverability, as well as stealth characteristics and advanced radar systems.
+In the coming years, the Su-57 is poised to receive a new, more powerful engine to further enhance its performance and various other upgrades.
+It is a heavy fighter with low-speed maneuverability, as well as stealth characteristics and advanced radar systems.

 The KAI KF-21 Boramae, produced by South Korea in partnership with Indonesia, represents a significant leap in the Korean aerospace industry.
 This jet incorporates stealth features, an advanced AESA radar system, and some technologies based on the F-35, putting it somewhere between a 4.5 and 5th-generation fighter.

 The Boramae is also set to receive additional improvements in the near future.
-Further variants, with internal weapons bays and improved sensors to enhance its stealth capability, along with an integrated electronic warfare system to boost its survivability in combat, makes it a true 5th-generation fighter jet.
+Further variants, with internal weapons bays and improved sensors to enhance its stealth capability, along with an integrated electronic warfare system to boost its survivability in combat, and make it a true 5th-generation fighter jet.

 3. Lockheed Martin F-22 Raptor